ACT-R: Complex tasks

 ACT-R has been used to capture how humans solve complex problems like the Tower of Hanoi, or how people solve algebraic equations.
 It has also been used to model human behavior in driving and flying.

 With the integration of perceptual-motor capabilities, ACT-R has become increasingly popular as a modeling tool in human factors and human-computer interaction.
-In this domain, it has been adopted to model driving behavior under different conditions,Salvucci, D. D., & Macuga, K. L. (2001).
-Predicting the effects of cellular-phone dialing on driver performance.
-In Proceedings of the Fourth International Conference on Cognitive Modeling, pp. 25–32.
-Mahwah, NJ: Lawrence Erlbaum Associates. menu selection and visual search on computer application,Fleetwood, M. D. & Byrne, M. D. (2002) Modeling icon search in ACT-R/PM.
-Cognitive Systems Research, 3, 25–33. and web navigation.
+In this domain, it has been adopted to model driving behavior under different conditions, menu selection and visual search on computer application, and web navigation.

 Cognitive neuroscience

 More recently, ACT-R has been used to predict patterns of brain activation during imaging experiments.
 In this field, ACT-R models have been successfully used to predict prefrontal and parietal activity in memory retrieval, anterior cingulate activity for control operations, and practice-related changes in brain activity.